2025 Australian federal election: Political parties and groupings

 Despite registering only a minor decrease in their national primary vote, the Australian Greens suffered substantial losses in the House of Representatives due to swings in the seats they had won at the 2022 election.
 The party lost three of its four seats, including the seat of Melbourne, which it had held since 2010, where Greens leader Adam Bandt was defeated by Labor's Sarah Witty.
 The Greens' only remaining seat in the lower house was Ryan in Queensland, held by Elizabeth Watson-Brown.
 Analysts attributed the Greens' losses to a combination of factors, including a perceived shift away from core environmental issues, leading to voter alienation in key electorates.
 Losses by the Greens were primarily attributed to the collapse of the Coalition, which came in third in three seats held by the Greens prior to the election.
 The result meant that instead of Greens-Coalition races where most Labor votes transferred to the Greens, the result was Greens-Labor races where votes for the Coalition transferred to Labor.
 Following Bandt's defeat in Melbourne, Queensland senator Larissa Waters was elected as the Greens' new leader, with New South Wales senator Mehreen Faruqi defeating Western Australian senator Dorinda Cox for the deputy leadership.
 Cox defected from the Greens to the Labor Party on 2 June, increasing Labor's voting bloc to 29 and decreasing the Greens seat count to 10.

-Clive Palmer spent approximately $60 million in the 2025 federal election on a national advertising blitz for Trumpet of Patriots, including over $6 million on YouTube and Meta platforms, and sending over 17 million text messages; the party failed to secure any seats in Parliament, garnering about 1.85% of the national vote.
+Clive Palmer spent approximately $60 million in the 2025 federal election on a national advertising campaign for Trumpet of Patriots, including over $6 million on YouTube and Meta platforms, and sending over 17 million text messages; the party failed to secure any seats in Parliament, garnering about 1.85% of the national vote.
 Following this defeat, Palmer announced his retirement from politics, citing his age and a desire to focus on philanthropic efforts, however stated in August 2025 he was considering returning to politics.

 Pauline Hanson's One Nation achieved its equal best result for seat total (equalling the 2016 election), increasing its Senate representation from two to four seats with the election of Warwick Stacey in New South Wales and Tyron Whitten in Western Australia.
 Stacey resigned from parliament after two sitting weeks, One Nation selected former adviser to Hanson Sean Bell to replace him.

 Most of the teal independents retained their seats except for Kylea Tink, whose seat was abolished after a redistribution, and Zoe Daniel, who lost her Melbourne seat of Goldstein to the previous MP Tim Wilson.
 In the northern Sydney division of Bradfield, independent Nicolette Boele won a close contest against Liberal candidate Gisele Kapterian.
 The count in Bradfield was the last to be completed of all seats, taking until early June.
 On 15 July, Kapterian launched a legal challenge regarding the result in Bradfield, which was to be held in the Court of Disputed Returns.
-On 25 September, 145 days after the election, Kapterian conceded defeat and withdrew her request for legal proceedings.
+On 25 September 145 days after the election, Kapterian conceded defeat and withdrew her request for legal proceedings.